RenderKit/ospray/README.md

 ### Unstructured Volumes

 Unstructured volumes can have its topology and geometry freely defined.
-Geometry can be composed of tetrahedral, wedge, or hexahedral cell types.
-Data format optinally matches VTK and consists from multiple
-arrays: vertex positions and values, vertex indices, cell start indices, cell types, and cell values.
+Geometry can be composed of tetrahedral, hexahedral, wedge or pyramid cell types.
+Used data format is compatible with VTK and consists from multiple arrays: vertex positions and values, vertex indices, cell start indices, cell types, and cell values.
 An unstructured volume type is created by passing the type string “`unstructured_volume`” to `ospNewVolume`.

 Sampled cell values can be specified either per-vertex (`vertex.value`) or per-cell (`cell.value`).
 If both arrays are set, `cell.value` takes